 As a parent, your primary purpose is to support and encourage your child.
 Parents greatly contribute to the success experienced by their children as well as other children in the youth program.
 Parent’s attitudes are often adopted by their children, who consult from their advice and approval.
 Parents, be aware of this and strive to become positive role models.
 Most importantly, this includes showing good sportsmanship at all times and respecting coaches, officials and opponents.

 Get your child to the club to train regularly.
 School obligations come first, so utilize school holidays for maximizing training opportunities.
 Training two months a year at a camp will yield very limited results.
 A consistent training curriculum is strongly encouraged.

-It is important to let your child establish his own goals and play the game for himself.
-Help your child establish and achieve the goals he sets for himself.
+It is important to let your child establish his/her own goals and play the game for himself/herself.
+Help your child establish and achieve the goals he sets for himself/herself.
 Avoid imposing your own goals or the coach’s goals on your child.
 “Success,” sometimes interpreted as “winning,” comes at different ages for each fencer.
 Success in youth fencing is achieved if the program helps the child love fencing.
 Great achievement will occur when the child loves the sport.

 At fencing tournaments, take time to meet new people, visit different cities and see what they have to offer.
 Many lasting friendships have been formed between fierce competitors.
 Enjoy the full experience of competition by taking advantage of all the opportunities for growth.

 Fencing – the Game